 ROSEMARY RANCE (RED)

-Rosemary Rance is a London and Manchester based photographer, specializing in portraiture and conceptual work for actors and performers.
+Rosemary Rance is a London based photographer, specialising in portraiture and conceptual work for actors and performers.
 Her work is strongly inspired by Film Noir and historical cinematic techniques.
-In 2014 she exhibited a collection of work at the ‘Salon de Street Art 2’, and in 2016, a portrait collection entitled ‘Dark Hollywood’, which is currently touring the UK.
+In 2014 she exhibited a collection of work at the ‘Salon de Street Art 2’, and in 2016, a portrait collection entitled ‘Dark Hollywood’.

 Stephen grew up watching his family perform in Westend Theatres, T.V. and film.
 He dances Argentine Tango and is a director of a Personal Development company.